 Cats do weird things sometimes, and we love them for it!
 What would we watch on YouTube otherwise?
 But their strange behavior can also cause us cat owners some concern.
 If you’ve ever seen your cat sleeping with her eyes open, you know exactly what we mean.
 Not only does this look frightening, but it also might spur some crucial questions in your mind.
 Why do cats sleep with their eyes open?
 Is it a medical problem?
 Should I be worried?
 Keep reading to find out.

 In the majority of cases, however, sleeping with open eyes is no cause for concern.
 Many cats sleep with their eyes partially open.
 Researchers have found that the trait is more common in older cats.
 Even though this behavior is normal, it’s still a good idea to keep an eye on your cat.
 In some rare cases, sleeping with their eyes open can indicate a medical issue.
 If you notice your cat sleeping with her eyes open and she’s twitching, schedule a vet appointment.
-Because while many cats twitch in their sleep as they are dreaming, this could also be a sign that your cat has epilepsy.
+You may have observed and then wondered why cats twitch during sleep as they are dreaming.
+If you have noticed such phenomena, take note: this could also be a sign that your cat has epilepsy.
 In these cases, it is always better to be safe and talk to your vet.

 So while this behavior isn’t unusual, you may still be wondering why cats can sleep with their eyes open.
 The explanation may surprise you and make you marvel at your cat even more.